If your Teespring listing was deactivated ask yourself the following questions. Learn about our recent updates to IP protocol and policy here.

 - Requesting an account/listing be re-enabled

-When contacting Seller Support, please include your Teespring account email and the listing URL (if you’re contacting us about a deactivated listing).
-Please note we aim to review and answer all emails to email@example.com within 24 – 48 business hours (please see auto-reply for exact SLA during holiday / peak periods).
+When contacting our team, please include your Teespring account email and the listing URL (if you’re contacting us about a deactivated listing).
+Please note we aim to review and answer all emails within 24 – 48 business hours however response times may take longer during peak and holiday seasons.
 Sending multiple emails regarding the same issue can prolong receiving a resolution.
 When your email is successfully sent you will receive an auto-reply containing your case number.